ixl55/tell/README.md

+🚧 NOTE:
+The bot is currently running on a server with limited resources, so we ask you not to click on it or send a large number of requests in a short time.
+If the bot stops or does not respond immediately, please wait a little and do not try again immediately The bot is still under development and contains multiple technical problems that are gradually being solved.

 The source code is available here for those who want to modify and use it.
 A remote bot to transfer from social networking sites in full
 ---